 So here I was.
-A 26 year old guy still in college, managing servers remotely from the classroom, and trying to start a MSP (Managed Service Provider) to take care of my family.
+A 26-year-old guy still in college, managing servers remotely from the classroom, and trying to start an MSP (Managed Service Provider) to take care of my family.
 I desperately needed some good leads for my IT company in order to stay afloat and grow.

 Those early years were tough.
 I just had my first kid, and no one knew who I was, or what my business was about.
 I was thought of as an “IT guy” or “Computer Repair” guy.
 But I didn’t want to be a solopreneur or a moonlighter.
 I wanted to build a business, build a team, build a culture, and build revenue.

 The first few clients I acquired were referrals of course.
 Isn’t that how each of us get started?
 But there came a point when I had sort of exhausted my network and the leads weren’t coming in quick enough.

 I Was Failing At Getting Good Leads For My IT Company

 I started going to BNI groups, Chamber of Commerce meetings, networking events and the like.
 There was only one major problem.
 I frickin hate that stuff.
 I’m an introvert to the bone.
 I would rather sit home with my family and watch Netflix, chill out, and enjoy some peace and quiet.
 Small talk… just isn’t my thing.
 And that’s what 90% of networking is about.
 Small talk.

 I’m not saying networking is bad.
 In fact, I wish I was better at it.
 But I’m not, so I had to find another way to generate leads for my fledgling little startup MSP.

 So I turned to the internet.
 With the internet, I could sit behind a computer and attempt to drum up business.
 Something called SEO or Search Engine Optimization was starting to become popular, but very underutilized by IT companies.
 So I took advantage of that.
 Even today, most IT companies are not fully comprehending or utilizing the power of internet marketing techniques.